EduReviewerBlogHow to Write a Resume for a Law Internship

 • To get a legal internship as an undergrad, show your potential as an attorney through your background and transferable abilities.

-And if you’re not in college yet, you may be asking yourself, ‘what should a resume for college admission look like?’.
 Check out the content on our website.
 We have the best tips on building a successful college admission resume.
 You will also find reviews of college admissions consultants.

 Share